thomasWeise/aitoa/book/structure/searchSpace/README.md

 From the instance data, we know that job&nbsp;0 first must be executed for 10&nbsp;time units on machine&nbsp;0.
 The job is thus inserted on machine&nbsp;0 in the chart.
 Since machine&nbsp;0 is initially idle, it can be placed at time index&nbsp;0.
-We also know that this sub-job can definitely be executed, i.e., won't cause a deadlock, because it is the first sub-job of the job.
+We also know that this operation can definitely be executed, i.e., won't cause a deadlock, because it is the first operation of the job.

 The next number in the string is&nbsp;2, so job&nbsp;2 is next.
 This job needs to go for 30 time units to machine&nbsp;2, which also is initially idle.